biocatchltd/yellowbox/docs/extras/webserver.rst

         * ``log_config``: Changed to None, to avoid all of uvicorn's logs.

     .. property:: port
-        :type: int | None
+        :type: int

         The port the server is bound to.
 If the port was specified in construction, this will be the same.
-Otherwise, if the server was not started, this will be ``None``.
+Otherwise, if the server was not started, this will be ``0``.
 If the server is started and bound to a port, this will be the port it is bound to.
 If the server is started but not yet bound to a port, this property will block for at most 1 second, waiting for the binding to complete.